 Although most modern GPUs are powerful enough that they can run billions of computations, they are still a possible area where your PC might bottleneck.

-This can happen for various reasons, but in most modern setups, it’s the result of inadequate optimization by game developers.
-However, if there is a large discrepancy between the computing power of your CPU and your GPU, bottlenecks can occur.
+This can happen for various reasons, but in most modern setups, it’s the result of insufficient optimization by game developers.
+However, if there is a large disparity between the computing power of your CPU and your GPU, bottlenecks can occur.

 Poor Case Placement

-This is doubly important if the room temperature in which you’re gaming is also high.
+This is doubly important if the room temperature in which you’re gaming is also elevated.
 This issue is particularly prevalent during the summer months.

 Placing the case away from the wall and any other structures so it can “breathe” is the best solution.
 You might be surprised by how much this simple fix can help.